Accessibility

 The contents of the homepage are continuously updated and can be changed.
 We endeavour to make all content available in two senses and to provide alternative texts or transcriptions.

-So far, we have not been able to develop any content in easy or simple language or in sign language.
+So far, we have not been able to develop any content in easy or simple language, and only a few materials are available in sign language.

 To further work on impoving our accessibility we would be delighted to receive your feedback.
 Please contact us if we have forgotten anything or if you have any questions or comments.